JetBrains/Qodana/topics/qodana-yaml.md

 <link-summary>You can configure the license audit feature by configuring the CheckDependencyLicenses inspection.</link-summary>

-Starting from version 2024.1 of %product%, the [license audit](license-audit.topic) feature is enabled by default.
+The [license audit](license-audit.topic) feature is enabled by default.
 You can disable it by excluding the [`CheckDependencyLicenses`](https://www.jetbrains.com/help/inspectopedia/CheckDependencyLicenses.html) inspection:

 ```yaml